MAPPING ON E-FLORA BC

 UBC (UBC Herbarium Database)

-The UBC Herbarium has provided us with BC records for vascular and nonvascular plants that have been entered into their databases with latitudes and longitudes.
-This represents ~88,5000 vascular plant records, ~75,300 bryophyte records, ~42,300 algae records, and ~26,600 lichen records.
-The collections are continuously being computerized with the lichen and fungal collections complete, algae 80% entered, and vascular and bryophyte collections data entry roughly 60% complete.
-The UBC herbarium databases were used in development of our interactive maps.
+The UBC Herbarium provides the CPNWH, on an ongoing basis, with its records for vascular and nonvascular plants that have been entered into their databases.
+This represents 179,928 vascular plant records, 167,849 bryophyte records, 73,866 algae records,32,738 fungi records, and 41,996 lichen records.
 The complete UBC Herbarium plant databases, with nearly 450,000 records, are available on-line.
 Please send comments and corrections directly to the UBC herbarium firstname.lastname@example.org.

 BCCDC (British Columbia Conservation Database)

-Records from the BCCDC are from the Non-sensitive Occurrences database (~2700 vascular plant records).
+Records from the BCCDC are from the Non-sensitive Occurrences database.
 These records are individual, verified occurrences for species mapped by the BC Conservation Data Centre.
 Information on the content of this database can be found here.

 Please send comments and corrections related to either database to Jenifer Penny.